 End of Amateur era

 But to paraphrase Bob Dylan, the times they were a-changin’.
 The 1981 Springboks tour to New Zealand saw riots outside the grounds as the Apartheid regime came under the spotlight.
 Isolation from the rest of the rugby world led the South African board (SARB) to propose a professional game.
 Meanwhile, there was a dispute in Australia as nine members of their squad to play New Zealand refused to travel as the daily allowance offered was too small.
 In 1983 David Lord, an Australian entrepreneur, proposed a professional league along the same lines as Kerry Packer’s successful Cricket league.

 The increasing commercialisation and popularity of other sports in traditional rugby areas, as well as the advent of sports television and the associated earning potential, led the power brokers of the game into a rethink.
 At a meeting in 1984, it was agreed to conduct a feasibility study into holding a Rugby World Cup.
 The feedback this time was positive and at a meeting held in Paris in 1985 a vote was taken.
 The ‘Home Nations’ were still initially opposed, with the southern hemisphere powers and France in favour of a global tournament.
 After an initial tied vote, John Kendall-Carpenter of England was won over and changed his vote as did his Welsh counterpart on hearing of the change, so it was now a 10-6 vote in favour of a World Cup.
 The tournament was to be held jointly by Australia and New Zealand from 22 May – 20 June 1987.

 In part two of the story, next Friday, I’ll take a look at Ireland’s record in each World Cup tournament.

-For further reading on the history of the Rugby World Cup and the origins of the game take look at the following links:
+For further reading on the history of Irish teams at the Rugby World Cup and more on the origins of the game take look at the following links: